zmanion/MVVE/README.md

 ## Summary

+Vulnerability Management is, among other things risk management, but with vulnerabilities.

+We want to improve and scale vulnerability managment to reduce risk.

 Our goal is to develop a framework to support and guide any discussion, definition and evaluation of vulnerability information elements to improve the information driving vulnerability management.
+In summary, an information element should support one or more vulnerability management phases and activities activity, or else why bother with it.

 To do this we: